angular/angular/CONTRIBUTING.md

 ## <a name="feature"></a> Want a Feature?
 You can *request* a new feature by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
-Angular 2 is in developer preview and we are not ready to accept major contributions ahead of the full release.
 Please consider what kind of change it is:

 * For a **Major Feature**, first open an issue and outline your proposal so that it can be